andrefs/node-sb-builder/README.md

     URL: the URL of a Youtube video

-`sb-builder` will get the video info, and download its soundtrack.
+`sb-builder` will get the video metadata, and download its soundtrack.

 ## Create a sound snippet